cmkobel/CompareM2/README.md

   - Kobel CM. *assemblycomparator2* **GitHub** https://github.com/cmkobel/assemblycomparator2

-assemblycomparator2 would not have existed, if it hadn't been because of the integrated software packages and their databases.
+assemblycomparator2 would not have existed, if it hadn't been for the integrated software packages and their databases.

   - W Shen, S Le, Y Li*, F Hu*.
 SeqKit: a cross-platform and ultrafast toolkit for FASTA/Q file manipulation.
 PLOS ONE. doi:10.1371/journal.pone.0163962.
   - Richard Challis.
 (2017). rjchallis/assembly-stats 17.02 (17.02).
 Zenodo. https://doi.org/10.5281/zenodo.322347